Rome Ramirez

 Roman Rene Ramirez (born June 11, 1988) is an American singer and guitarist best known for playing with Eric Wilson and Bud Gaugh from Sublime in the band Sublime with Rome.

 Early life

-Roman Rene Ramirez was born in Fremont, California on June 11, 1988.
-Both of his parents are of Mexican heritage, his mother being from Guadalajara and his father's parents from Tijuana, but his father relocated the family to Oakland.
-He first started playing guitar at age 11, and one of the first songs he learned was a Sublime song.
+Roman Rene Ramirez was born and raised in Fremont, California on June 11, 1988.
+Both of his parents are of Mexican heritage, his mother being from Guadalajara and his father's parents from Tijuana, He first started playing guitar at age 11, and one of the first songs he learned was a Sublime song.

 At 18, Ramirez headed to Los Angeles to focus full-time on music.
 There, he was introduced to one of his idols, Eric Wilson, bassist for Sublime.
 They became friends and started jamming together at Eric's infamous holiday parties in Long Beach.
 Within the year, the plan to bring back Sublime had been set into motion.

 Sublime With Rome

 In 2008, Rome collaborated with Eric Wilson on a RAWsession video (also at 17th Street Recording Studio) where he played Sublime songs such as "Saw Red" and "Boss DJ", and eventually began to play with the band's two surviving members, Eric and Bud Gaugh.

 The trio then went on tour together playing covers of original Sublime material.
 Sublime with Rome made its debut in 2009 at Cypress Hill's Smoke Out Festival in San Bernardino, California.
 Ramirez was soon touring steadily with Sublime with Rome, and the trio released their debut album Yours Truly on July 12, 2011.
 Gaugh performed his last show with the band on December 10, 2011.
 Over the next twelve years, the band performed with several different drummers, releasing an additional two albums.

 On December 11, 2023, Wilson and Gaugh reunited to perform with Jakob Nowell as Sublime during a benefit show for Bad Brains vocalist H.R. at the Teragram Ballroom in Los Angeles.
 One week later, on December 18, Ramirez announced that he would be departing Sublime with Rome at the end of 2024 and moving on to focus on his solo career.
 The next day, Ramirez announced that the band had to postpone their scheduled 2023 performances in New Zealand due to "unforeseen circumstances" but promised to reschedule the dates for 2024.
 On February 26, 2024, Eric Wilson made an Instagram post announcing his immediate departure from Sublime with Rome.
 After releasing their self-titled album on May 10, 2024, the band ultimately split up by the end of the year.